The 5 O’Clock Club: The Commanders may be fielding a young and durable OL in Week 1

 Poll

-On a scale from 1 to 5, how good would you feel about an opening day starting OL comprising Leno, Paul, Stromberg, Cosmi, Wyle?
+On a scale from 1 to 5, how good would you feel about an opening day starting OL comprising Leno, Paul, Stromberg, Cosmi, Wylie?

 -